New York State Judge Orders J&J to Pay $120 Million for Baby Powder Lawsuit A…

-Have you ever stopped to think just how much trust you give your vehicle’s brakes everytime you drive?
+Have you ever stopped to think just how much trust you give your vehicle’s brakes every time you drive?
 Brakes are one of the first lines of defense in collisions as they are what prevents our vehicles from slamming into another vehicle, pedestrians or other objects.
 Unfortunately, one of the most valuable safety features on our vehicles may also be the cause of a catastrophe.
+In fact, brake failure can lead to some of the more severe accidents on the road.
+These accidents are rare and account for approximately 5% of car accidents per year.

 One of the best and most obvious ways to avoid a crash is a reliable brake system.
 Keeping up with the maintenance of your brakes is crucial for your safety along with the safety of everyone around you.
 While brake maintenance plays a significant role in preventing brake failure, in some cases, braking systems may not function how they should, or worse may not function at all.
 Such failures may be the result of poor designs, defective products or shotty repairs.
 Unfortunately, this type of negligence increases the chance of a collision involving severe injuries and may even be fatal.